arifovi/Portfolio-using-React/README.md

 # Portfolio-using-React
-Learning React and this is first assignment in React about a ortfolio
+Learning React and this is my first assignment in React about my own portfolio